Sir Clifton Wintringham, 1st Baronet

 Sir Clifton Wintringham, 1st Baronet (bapt.
 20 January 1710 – 9 January 1794) was an English military physician.

 Life

 He was the eldest son of physician Clifton Wintringham senior, and was educated at Trinity College, Cambridge.
 He had a distinguished medical career, being elected Fellow of the Royal Society in 1742, and becoming joint military physician to the forces, with John Pringle, in 1756.
 He was also physician in ordinary to George III, from 1762 when he was knighted.
-He was created baronet in 1774.
+He was created baronet on 7 November 1774.